AmirAbaskohi/SemEval2022-Task6-Sarcasm-Detection/README.md

 ## Acknowledgements
 We want to convey our heartfelt gratitude to
-Prof. Yadollah Yaghoobzadeh of the University of Tehran, who provided us with invaluable advice during our research.
+Prof. Yadollah Yaghoobzadeh from the University of Tehran, who provided us with invaluable advice during our research.
 We would also like to thank
 Ali Edalat from the University of Tehran, who provided